Main logo for the Economic Forum for sustainable development

 The EFSD’s Role in Global Transition

 Our purpose is to create forums where policymakers, private-sector leaders, and social change innovators can collaborate on effective solutions.
+The EFSD organization uses its membership network which includes World Bank affiliates and European Commission members and International Trade Council representatives and UK Business Forums members to bring internationally recognized urban sustainability models into its policy discussions and collaborative work.
 The EFSD develops policy recommendations and takes action through events, research, and dialogue to promote sustainable mobility behavior and urban planning worldwide.
 The EFSD views sustainable habitat-building as a city-based approach, aiming to develop cities designed for life with excellent environmental footprints and clear social purposes.
 Success is assured when these three qualities are properly implemented.

 Conclusion: The Clean and Sustainable Transition